thewhitepaper/thewhitepaper.github.io/README.md

-# whitepaper
+# The Whitepaper Magazine

-The Whitepaper Magazine
+Voice for freedom of speech.